How to make a high voltage (500V+ !!!) AC voltmeter

 There are different ways to measure high voltage AC.
 A transformer is the most common device in this case.
 But when we need to consider the size and weight, we have to find other ways to do the job.

 An Op-Amp can be used in this case.
-Op-Amps are cheap and small in size and weight is also negligible comparing with transformer.
+Op-Amps are cheap and small in size and weight is also negligible comparing with transformers.
 A circuit like this is very very helpful for this purpose:

 Voltmeter circuit diagram: